Minimally Invasive Hammertoe Treatment

 - Return to work the following day

-- Ligheweight post-operative shoe
+- Lightweight post-operative shoe

 - No immobilization

 You’ll be able to walk and drive immediately following surgery and many of our patients go back to work the next day.
-You will need to wear a post operative shoe for about a week following the operation.
+You will need to wear a post-operative shoe for about a week following the operation.